The Colonial Home Guide to Heat Pumps

 What is a Realistic Fair Price?

-This is a good baseline price (e.g. during shoulder seasons, not busy summer season6):
+This is a good baseline price (e.g. during shoulder seasons, not busy summer season5) for a mixed system with 1 air handler in the attic, and 2 mini-splits on the 1st floor:

 The theoretical minimum for this installation (with Mitsubishi), if you are an experienced HVAC + electrical tech who can DIY this, is ~$16,500.